Thairo Estrada Preview, Player Props: Giants vs. Braves

 Thairo Estrada At The Plate

-- In 73.8% of his 80 games this season, Estrada has picked up at least one hit.
-He's also had 25 multi-hit games.
+- In 11.1% of his games this season, he has hit a home run, and 2.7% of his trips to the dish.

-- He has gone deep in nine games this year (11.3%), leaving the park in 2.8% of his plate appearances.
+- Estrada has had an RBI in 28 games this year (34.6%), including six multi-RBI outings (7.4%).

-- In 28 games this season (35.0%), Estrada has picked up an RBI, and in six of those games (7.5%) he had two or more.
 He has also driven in three or more of his team's runs in two contests.

+- He has scored in 45.7% of his games this year, with more than one run scored in 12.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.